balena-io/docs/pages/inside.md

 ![Yocto Project Logo](/img/yocto.png)

 The operating system we install on your device is [Yocto][yocto] [Linux][linux].
 This is an innovative distribution which comprises components which can be combined together to build a custom Linux system containing only the software you need for any target architecture.
+We plan to support additional Operating Systems bases in the future.

 This is perfect for Resin.io - we have built an optimised Linux system for the devices we support and can guarantee the same behaviour on any further devices we support in the future.